Topaz Gigapixel AI Review + Coupon Code

-If you need to enlarge a cropped photo, one taken with a low megapixel camera, or simply to be able to print bigger, Topaz Gigapixel AI offers the simplest, most effective way to achieve high quality results.
-Processing speeds are relatively slow, but depends on your computer.
+If you need to enlarge a cropped photo, one taken with a low megapixel camera, or simply to be able to print bigger, Topaz Gigapixel AI offers the simplest, most effective way to achieve high-quality results.
+Processing speeds are relatively slow but it depends on your computer.

 What is Topaz Gigapixel AI?

 Gigapixel AI is a downloadable image editor which uses artificial intelligence to enlarge images by up to 600% without any noticeable loss in quality.

 It offers batch processing and proprietary photo enhancement technologies to ensure a simple, efficient and powerful means to increase the original size of a photo by up to 6x.

 Topaz Gigapixel AI also features automatic face recognition, allowing you to enlarge portraits and group photos while preserving details and sharpness.